upvpn/upvpn-app/README.md

 # upvpn

-upvpn (pronounced Up VPN) app is WireGuard VPN client for Linux, macOS, and Windows.
+upvpn (pronounced Up VPN) app is WireGuard VPN client for Linux, macOS, Windows, and Android (coming soon).
 For more information please visit https://upvpn.app

-upvpn app is made up of UI, CLI and background Daemon.
+upvpn desktop app is made up of UI, CLI and background Daemon.

 # Serverless